-This bat house looks so good, it's almost like placing a piece of modern art on your house.
-This single chamber bat house is built out of cedar and plywood and measures 18" wide and 24" high.
-The inside of the house is grooved so the bats have a nice place to hang and rest.
+This bat house looks so good; it's almost like placing a piece of modern art in your home.
+This single-chamber bat house is built out of cedar and plywood and measures 18" wide and 24" high.
+The inside of the house is grooved, so the bats have a nice place to hang and rest.
 All the supplies cost less than $20, making it a budget project that doesn't look like one.

-This well thought out bat house plan has been designed after a lot of research on why bat houses fail or succeed.
-It's a three-chamber bat house so it can hold a ton of bats at one time, around 70 of them!
-This large bat house measures in at 26" x 18".
-The inside of the bat house is made textured by cutting a crosshatch pattern in the inside wood pieces before assembly.
+This well-thought-out bat house plan has been designed after a lot of research on why bat houses fail or succeed.
+This large bat house measures 26 inches by 18 inches.
+It's a three-chamber bat house, so it can hold a ton of bats at one time, around 70 of them.
+The inside of the bat house is textured with a crosshatch pattern cut into the interior wood pieces before assembly.

-To finish, everything is painted black inside and out so the bats have a cozy place to live.
-This plan is a little more detailed so it will take about 2-3 hours to build.
+To finish, everything is painted black inside and out, so the bats have a cozy place to live.
+This plan is a little more detailed, so it will take about 2 to 3 hours to build.

 Kids can get involved in building a bat house, and this free plan uses a Build Your Own Bat Cave learning activity so kids can learn to build while learning all about bats at the same time.
 Besides the building directions and photos, there's also a video that takes you through the whole process.

-Plywood, cedar fencing, and cedar boards are the materials used to build this bat house.
-It has a unique interior made out of mesh and painted black so it's extra cozy for the bats.
+Plywood, cedar fencing, and cedar boards are used to build this bat house.
+It has a unique interior made of mesh and is painted black, so it's extra cozy for the bats.
 It's all finished with a coat of stain to protect it from the elements and a stencil of a few bats just for fun.

 This detailed tutorial will take you through each step of building a bat house.
-The inside is notched, giving the bats plenty of room to hang on and rest.
+The notched inside gives the bats plenty of room to hang on and rest.
 It's also tightly sealed to protect them from predators.
 There are lots of other tips here that you won't want to miss.